Beabadoobee

-Beabadoobee served as a supporting act for labelmates The 1975 during several legs of their Music for Cars Tour, as well as American singer Clairo during her Immunity Tour.
+Beabadoobee served as a supporting act for labelmates the 1975 during several legs of their Music for Cars Tour, as well as American singer Clairo's Immunity Tour, Olivia Rodrigo’s Guts World Tour and Taylor Swift's the Eras Tour.
 She was nominated for the Rising Star Award at the 2020 Brit Awards, and was presented with the Radar Award at the 2020 NME Awards.
 Beabadoobee was also predicted as a breakthrough act for 2020 in an annual BBC poll of music critics, Sound of 2020.

 Early life and education

-Laus was born in Iloilo City in the Philippines on 3 June 2000 and moved to London with her parents at the age of 3.
-She grew up in West London listening to original Pinoy music as well as pop and rock music from the 1980s.
-While she was a teenager, she listened to indie rock including Karen O, Yeah Yeah Yeahs, Florist and Alex G. She was permanently excluded from Sacred Heart High School before completing her thirteenth year at Hammersmith Academy.
+Laus was born in Iloilo City in the Philippines on 3 June 2000 and moved to the United Kingdom with her parents at the age of three.
+She grew up in West London listening to Original Pilipino Music as well as pop and rock music from the 1990s.
+While she was a teenager, she listened to indie rock artists including Karen O, Yeah Yeah Yeahs, Florist and Alex G.

+She studied at Sacred Heart High School, an all-girls Catholic school, before completing her thirteenth year at Hammersmith Academy.
+Laus was expelled from her school at the age of 17, due to failing grades and "misfit behavior".
 Laus spent seven years learning to play the violin, before getting her first guitar second-hand at the age of 17.
-She was under the tutelage of YouTube tutorials produced by other accomplished guitarists.
+She also learned through watching YouTube tutorials produced by other accomplished guitarists.
 She was inspired by Kimya Dawson and the Juno soundtrack to start making music.